wds4/tribal-tapestry/experiment/rules.md

 ## Fifth Rule (_Problematization_)

-The *Problematization* of an (otherwise unproblematic, per the standard mode) idea or concept is a virtue when in service to the tribal narrative fiction.
+The *problematization* of an idea or concept is a virtue when in service to the tribal narrative fiction.

 ## Sixth Rule (_Messenger versus the Message_)